Close

 1. Activate Samsung Kids

 Getting started is a breeze with Samsung Kids.
-Simply swipe down from the top of your home screen to pull up the Quick Panel, then tap the Samsung Kids icon.
+Simply swipe down from the top of your home screen to pull up the Quick Panel, then tap the Samsung Kids app icon.

 If the icon isn’t visible, you can add it via Quick Panel settings—tap the three-dot menu, choose “Edit buttons,” and drag Samsung Kids into view.